The oldest public wildflower garden in the United States

 Comparisons: The oak whose leaves is closest to White Oak is the Bur Oak, but with Bur Oak, not all the lobes are deeply cleft and usually only one pair is.
 Also the acorns of White Oak do not have the elongated fringe at the top of the cup like those of the Bur Oak acorns.
-Swamp White Oak Q. bicolor, is also similar.
+Swamp White Oak Q. bicolor, is also similar but leaf color is different and the acorn stalk is much longer.
 Check the Oak Leaf Comparison Sheet.

 Above: Two views of the old white oak on the hill in the Upland Garden of Eloise Butler.
 Trees always show their structure better when bare.

 Below: 1st photo - The bark on this tree shows the typical shallow fissures of old bark and the flat plates that can occur on White Oak.
 Note the same in 2nd photo which shows the White Oak that is a Minneapolis Heritage Tree in Eloise Butler with former Gardener Cary George who was responsible for registering the tree.
 3rd photo - Twigs have multiple small rounded terminal buds, reddish-brown like the twig itself, without hair on the scales.